ptrLx/oneshot-import/README.md

   --default-happiness {NOT_SPECIFIED,VERY_HAPPY,HAPPY,NEUTRAL,SAD,VERY_SAD}
                         specify default happiness level --gui                 start the gui
-  --auto                automatically pick an image if a date collision
-                        happens
-  --no-auto             disable automatic decision on date collision
-                        (OneShots will still win over other images) --no-gui, --cli       use the cli
+  --auto                automatically pick an image if a date collision happens --no-auto             disable automatic decision on date collision (OneShots will still win over other images) --no-gui, --cli       use the cli
 ```

+## Development

+* clone this repo
+* install Python 3.11 and tkinter
+* install pipenv (`pip install pipenv --user`)
+* add pipenv to the PATH (Windows)
+* run `make setup`
+* start the script: `make start`